The Bachelor of Arts Degree in History at FAU

-Requirements for the BA degree in History: In addition to other requirements as stipulated by the University and the College , the student pursuing a Bachelor of Arts Degree in History will be required to take a minimum of 42 credits in history, including four survey courses: (AMH 2010 and AMH 2020 [US History to and since 1877]; WOH 2012 and WOH 2022 [History of World Civilization I and II], and two capstone courses: Historical Methods (HIS 3150), which is the prerequisite for the final capstone course, Senior Seminar (HIS 4935).
+Requirements for the BA degree in History: In addition to other requirements as stipulated by the University and the College , the student pursuing a Bachelor of Arts Degree in History will be required to take a minimum of 42 credits in history, including two survey courses: (AMH 2010 U.S. History to 1877 or AMH 2020 U.S. History Since 1877) AND (WOH 2012 History of World Civilization 1 or WOH 2022 History of World Civilization II) , and two capstone courses: Historical Methods (HIS 3150), which is the prerequisite for the final capstone course, Senior Seminar (HIS 4935).

 - 2 courses in U.S. History (AMH)